Speed Boots fitting

 Compared to inline fitness skates, the speed boots are smaller and have harder paddings.
-Also the fit is closer to the foot.
+Also, the fit is closer to the foot.
 This increases the risk of ankle pain, hurting toes, burning soles, pressure points.
-Result is blisters, small wounds and insecurity during skating.
+The result is blisters, small wounds and insecurity during skating.

-Due to this it is important to select speed boots that fits your feet.
+Due to this, it is important to select speed boots that fit your feet.
 Make sure you do not get a boot that is too big.

-With heat moulding of your speed boots you achieve a better fit, and then a better skating experience.
-Not all, but some modern speed boots are heat mouldable.
-Some boots have heatmouldable foam inside the padding, other boots you can shape the shell with heat (often with carbonfiber boots).
+With heat molding of your speed boots you achieve a better fit, and then a better skating experience.
+Not all, but some modern speed boots are heat moldable.
+Some boots have heat moldable foam inside the padding, other boots you can shape the shell with heat (often with carbon fibre boots).

-If you want to remove a pressure point of a heatmouldable carbon boot, we recommend that you carefully do this with a heat blower.
+If you want to remove a pressure point of a heat moldable carbon boot, we recommend that you carefully do this with a heat blower.
 Move the heat gun from side to side over the point minimum 20 cm from the boot.
-Same time take a round tool (like a backend of a screw driver) and put pressure on the shell at the point same time.
+At the same time, take a round tool (like a backend of a screwdriver) and put pressure on the shell at the point same time.
 As soon as you feel the shell is moving a bit, then remove the heat gun and let the boot cool down.
-Repeat if neccessary.
+Repeat if necessary.

-When heat moulding boots, we generally recommend that you are very carefull, always follow the instructions of the manufacturer, and are aware that the guarantee do not cover a head moulding done the wrong way.
+When heat molding boots, we generally recommend that you are very careful, always follow the instructions of the manufacturer, and be aware that the guarantee does not cover a heat molding done the wrong way.